cpursley/asc_data_2025/README.md

-# Appraisal Subcommittee (ASC) Appraiser Data Analysis 2025
+# ASC Appraiser Data Analysis 2025

 This repository contains the data processing code and SQL queries used to analyze the Appraisal Subcommittee's (ASC) Federal Registry data for 2025.